Kong/jenkins-infrastructure/README.md

  - A tiered [VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) with public and private subnets, spanning an AWS region.
  - A highly available ECS cluster deployed across two [Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in an [Auto Scaling](https://aws.amazon.com/autoscaling/) group and that are AWS SSM enabled.
  - A pair of [NAT gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) (one in each zone) to handle outbound traffic.
- - Two interconnecting microservices deployed as [ECS services](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) (website-service and product-service).
  - An [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to the public subnets to handle inbound traffic.
- - ALB path-based routes for each ECS service to route the inbound traffic to the correct service.
  - Centralized container logging with [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).
- - A [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Auto Scaling Lifecycle Hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) to [drain Tasks from your Container Instances](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-draining.html) when an Instance is selected for Termination in your Auto Scaling Group.
-## Why use AWS CloudFormation with Amazon ECS?

-Using CloudFormation to deploy and manage services with ECS has a number of nice benefits over more traditional methods ([AWS CLI](https://aws.amazon.com/cli), scripting, etc.).

-#### Infrastructure-as-Code

-A template can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).
-Templates are simple YAML- or JSON-formatted text files that can be placed under your normal source control mechanisms, stored in private or public locations such as Amazon S3, and exchanged via email.
-With CloudFormation, you can see exactly which AWS resources make up a stack.
-You retain full control and have the ability to modify any of the AWS resources created as part of a stack.

-#### Self-documenting

-Fed up with outdated documentation on your infrastructure or environments?
-Still keep manual documentation of IP ranges, security group rules, etc.?

-With CloudFormation, your template becomes your documentation.
-Want to see exactly what you have deployed?
-Just look at your template.
-If you keep it in source control, then you can also look back at exactly which changes were made and by whom.

 #### Intelligent updating & rollback